Digitalisation

 Automation

 Automation should be fully part of a EU holistic vision for smart shipping, including physical and digital infrastructure, which underpins ongoing initiatives and is embedded in a multimodal strategy accompanied by a clear implementation strategy and roadmap with concrete objectives, actions and measurable performance indicators.
+The DINA expert group has outlined a vision.
+This must now be implemented by 2035.

 Priorities for INE